Antifragility: Mathematical heuristic

 In short, the heuristic is to adjust a model input higher and lower.
 If the average outcome of the model after the adjustments is significantly worse than the model baseline, then the model is fragile with respect to that input.

 Applications

-The concept has been applied in business and management, physics, risk analysis, molecular biology, transportation planning, urban planning, engineering, aerospace (NASA), megaproject management, computer science, and water system design.
+The concept has been applied in business and management, physics, risk analysis, molecular biology, transportation planning, urban planning, engineering, aerospace (NASA), computer science, water system design, and cancer.

 In computer science, there is a structured proposal for an "Antifragile Software Manifesto", to react to traditional system designs.
 The major idea is to develop antifragility by design, building a system which improves from environment's input.

-In travel industry, there is structured proposal for a new type of booking transaction which is negotiable and recyclable by default.
-The major idea behind antifragile booking, or simple anti-booking, is to avoid traveler's mandatory lost (money paid in advance are non-refundable) when political, medical, economic or personal events strike and trip no longer can be made.